brocodedude/CSE312-PROJECT/readme.md

 | -> public -> frontend stuff with each directory as its own page
                e.g login dir will contain css,html,js for login page
 ```

+## TODO

+- Ensure content types show all the time in response headers
+- Add nosniff